rothardo/java-0-to-1/Session 2/Git.md

 # Git

+## What is Version Control?

+Version control is like having a detailed history book for your project.
+It keeps track of every change made to your files over time, allowing you to revisit and restore previous versions whenever needed.
+This system is crucial for teamwork, as it lets multiple people work on the same project without stepping on each other's toes.
+By using version control, you can easily see who made what changes, collaborate smoothly, and ensure that your project's development is well-organized and conflict-free.

 ## What is Git?
 Git is the software that you use to help you notice the modifications that you make to the files on your computer.